LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Responsibilities:**
 - Oversees staff integrity and league operations
-- Appoints half of the moderators to handle community issues and tickets
+- Appoints moderators to handle community issues and tickets
 - Ensures fair play and adherence to league guidelines

 **Limitations:**